 - Declaration of Land Restriction (Non-Conversion Agreement)

 The following forms and documents can be found on the FEMA website:

 - NFIP Elevation Certificate Form and Instructions - FEMA Form 086-0-33 (PDF)

 - NFIP Floodproofing Certificate for Non-Residential Structures - FEMA Form 086-0-34

-Calvert County participates in FEMA's Community Rating System (CRS) Program, which requires the county to engage in activities that protect the 100-year floodplain, provide the public with 100-year floodplain information and data resources, and conduct public outreach about floodplain hazards and the means to protect property against flood damage.
-Calvert County's participation in FEMA's CRS Program allows county residents owning property with structures within the 100-year floodplain to receive a 10 percent discount on their flood insurance premiums when they initiate or renew their flood insurance policies (effective May 1, 2015).
+Calvert County participates in FEMA’s Community Rating System (CRS) Program, which requires the County to engage in activities that protect the 100-year floodplain, provide the public with 100-year floodplain information and data resources, and conduct public outreach about floodplain hazards and the means to protect property against flood damage.
+Calvert County’s participation in the CRS Program allows county residents owning property with structures within the 100-year floodplain to receive a 10% discount on their flood insurance premiums when they initiate or renew their flood insurance policies (effective May 1, 2015).